Becoming an Optician in North Dakota

 With Nebraska being one of the U.S. states that does not require opticians to be licensed, there are currently no on-campus opticianry programs in the state.
 But online schooling options are a great choice for those seeking specialized training in this area.

-- Penn Foster Career School offers an Optician Career Diploma Program, which can be completed entirely online in as few as seven months.
-You can enroll for as little as $999, and you will be in control of when you take your courses as well as how soon you complete them.
+- Penn Foster College offers an Optician Exam Prep Career Diploma Program, which can be completed entirely online in as few as seven months.
+You can enroll for a total cost of $1,179 or less, and you will be in control of when you take your courses as well as how soon you complete them.
 This flexibility allows you to learn on your own time and at your own pace.
+Request enrollment information to learn more.

 Outlook and Salaries for Opticians in North Dakota

 The Bureau of Labor Statistics (BLS) provides some encouraging data for aspiring opticians in North Dakota.
-According to the BLS, there were 390 people employed as opticians in 2017.
-By 2024, that number is expected to increase by 29 percent, which is 6.7 percent higher than the national growth expected for opticians within this same timeframe.
+According to the Bureau of Labor Statistics, there were 370 people employed as opticians in 2020.
+By 2030, that number is expected to increase by 11 percent, which is 7 percent higher than the national growth expected for opticians within this same timeframe.
+This is goof for future opticians.

 Salaries in North Dakota by Occupation